ElionHaxhi/pranveraapp/README.md

 ####Basic Features

-* It is a real webapplication
+* It is a real webapp
 * All in java spring and hibernate
-* The architecture is baset on maven
+* The architecture is buid with maven

 #####pranveraapp-common
 * Here you can find all the utility file
-* Also we can find some persistence implementation for the maintance of the language dynamicaly
+* Also we can find some persistence implementation for the maintenance of the language dynamicaly

 #####pranveraapp-core
 * Contains two module
-* The modul one implement all the entities dao and service of the app
+* The module one implement all the entities dao and service of the app
-* The module two implements the controllers of these application
+* The module two implements the controllers
 * We can call these the classic middle tire

 #####pranveraapp-site